Do you need a roof replacement with solar panels?

 It could cost over $7,000 to remove and reinstall solar panels.
 Generally, you should expect to pay about $200 to $300 per panel.
 And don’t forget: You'll also need to pay for roof replacement.

-Ultimately, the price you'll pay depends on the size of your system, how many panels you need removed, if your installer needs to remove mounting hardware, and whether you need a place to store the equipment.
-Once your installer removes your panels, it usually voids the panel manufacturer's warranty, so if something goes wrong with your panels in the future, it will come out of your pocket.
+The price you'll pay depends on the size of your system, how many panels you need removed, if your installer needs to remove mounting hardware, and whether you need a place to store the equipment.
+It's also important to note that once your installer removes your panels, it usually voids the panel manufacturer's warranty, so if something goes wrong with your panels in the future, you'll be on the hook.

 Who should you contact to remove your solar panels?